captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and people have to trust you
 ---
-if you're going to buy stolen property
+if you’re going to buy stolen property
 ---
 you have to trust the seller
 ---